 Description of Data.
 The IWDW holds and manages all original and derivative files prepared under the IWDW-WAQS for the purposes of their cooperator/sponsor agencies, using publicly available protocols and procedures.
 The IWDW will keep the original source data files secure at all times; only IWDW-WAQS project team members and cooperator/sponsor agencies can directly access these files for purposes related to the IWDW-WAQS.
 Recipient may obtain from the IWDW-WAQS all original and derivative files prepared under the IWDW-WAQS for the purposes of their cooperator/sponsor agencies, using publicly available protocols and procedures.

 Recipient’s Use of Data.
-Except as otherwise specified herein, the IWDW-WAQS project team grants Recipient the right to use and disclose Data in fulfillment of Recipient’s professional obligations for modeling studies pursuant to National Environmental Policy Act environmental impact assessments of oil and gas development projects in the intermountain West.
+Except as otherwise specified herein, the IWDW-WAQS project team grants Recipient the right to use and disclose Data in fulfillment of Recipient’s professional obligations for modeling studies pursuant to National Environmental Policy Act environmental impact assessments in the intermountain West.
 Transfer and use of IWDW-WAQS Data by a Recipient for other air quality analysis and planning studies (external studies) may also be granted.
 The IWDW requires documentation as listed on the IWDW website prior to the transfer of the requested Data.

 Restrictions on Recipient’s Use of Data.
 It is understood that the IWDW-WAQS project team are authorized by the cooperator/sponsor agencies to provide files for external parties to conduct air quality studies.
 Any files released to external parties must be done using the protocols and procedures of the IWDW, the assignment of a Project Steward from among the cooperator/sponsor agencies, and with the prior written approval of the IWDW-WAQS Coordinator as provided in IWDW web system.
 The Recipient agrees to the following restrictions on their use of the IWDW-WAQS Data: